bytedream/stream-bypass/README.md

 # build the extension source to a build/ directory
 $ npm run build

+# same as build + create a bundle zipfile at dist/
+$ npm run bundle
 ```

 ##### Install

-If you want to use the addon in Chromium or any browser which is based on it (almost every other, Google Chrome, Opera, ...), follow the steps in [installing](#installing).
+If you want to use the addon in Chromium or any browser which is based on it (almost every other, Google Chrome, Opera, ...), follow the steps in [installation](#installation).
-When using firefox, use the following
+When using firefox, use the following:
 1. Type `about:debugging` in the browser's address bar.
 2. Select 'This Firefox' tab (maybe named different, depending on your language).
 3. Under `Temporary Extensions`, click `Load Temporary Add-on`.
 4. Choose any file in the directory where the compiled sources are.

-## License
+## ⚖ License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for more details.